Legulysse/gugu-audioplayer/README.md

 ## Quick Overview

-The main feature of this audio player is the way it will randomly pick albums.
+The goal of this project is to provide a lightweight audioplayer for offline music play.
-(Any directory including one or more audio files will be considered as an album)
+Its main feature is the album shuffle (true shuffle, play all albums once before looping).

-The standard behaviour is to start the player, enter a root directory, and use "Parse and Run Playlist" to let the application scan this directory for albums.
+- The user needs to fill the root directory of the local music library, then hit the "Parse and Run Playlist" button.
-It will then randomly pick an album to play.
-Once finished, it will randomly pick another album.
+- The audioplayer will shuffle all music albums found and play them one by one until all albums are played, before shuffling again.
-This behaviour will automatically loop once all albums have been played.
+- Each album tracks will be played sequentially.
-The parser can be used for either a complete album collection, or using a subdirectory (like an artist directory) to only loop on the albums inside.
+- Any directory including one or more audio files will be considered as an album.

-The supported formats are .wav, .flac, .ogg, .mp3.
+- Supported formats : wav, flac, ogg, mp3.

 ![Screenshot](/Docs/version-0_3.png)

 ## Dependencies

 - [gugu::Engine](https://github.com/Legulysse/gugu-engine)